Western New Guinea: Preparing for independence

 KIM and PKII members began to start movements in other areas of New Guinea, most of these were unsuccessful, and the perpetrators were either imprisoned or killed.
-In Manokwari, a movement called Red and White Movement (GMP) was founded, which was led by Petrus Walebong and Samuel D. Kawab.
+In Manokwari, a movement called Red and White Movement was founded, which was led by Petrus Walebong and Samuel D. Kawab.
 This movement later spread to Babo, Kokas, Fakfak, and Sorong.
-In Biak, a local branch of KIM was joined with Perserikatan Indonesia Merdeka (PIM) which was formed earlier in September 1945 under the leadership of Lukas Rumkorem.
+In Biak, a local branch of KIM was joined with Perserikatan Indonesia Merdeka which was formed earlier in September 1945 under the leadership of Lukas Rumkorem.
 Lukas would be captured and exiled to Hollandia, with the charge he instigated violence among local population accused of trying to kill Frans Kaisiepo and Marcus Kaisiepo.
 Still the movement did not disappear in Biak, Stevanus Yoseph together with Petero Jandi, Terianus Simbiak, Honokh Rambrar, Petrus Kaiwai and Hermanus Rumere on 19 March 1948, instigate another revolt.
 Dutch authorities had to send reinforcements from Jayapura.
 The Dutch imposed a harder penalty, with capital punishment for Petro Jandi, and a life sentence to Stevanus Yoseph.
-Meanwhile, another organization was formed on the 17 August 1947, called the Association of Young Men of Indonesia (PPI) under the leadership of Abraham Koromath.
+Meanwhile, another organization was formed on the 17 August 1947, called the Association of Young Men of Indonesia under the leadership of Abraham Koromath.